 Pollen, combined with dust and stagnant air, accumulates through the winter months and makes sleeping a daunting task.
 While you might think that replacing the seals on your windows and doors would be the best bet to seal out the pollen, the seals can actually trap more allergens inside your house than before you made the repair, so it’s important to take steps to increase your air quality indoors at the same time.
 All of this makes me certain that there are few situations worse than cohabitating with the cause of your discomfort.

 Millions of people around the world have allergies to dogs, cats, pollen, or sometimes, it may seem like they’re allergic to fresh air.
 Everyone reacts to the changing seasons differently and may not think that there is a way to manage their allergies without relying on medication, based on what they’ve tried before.
 There are so many tips and tricks out there of varying effectiveness, but every person and house is vulnerable to different things.
 I’m not saying that people should go around gutting their houses and keeping their pets outside, but making certain changes in areas where you spend a lot of time can help.

-While everyone is taking this time to get their spring cleaning done, it is also smart to take a few preventative measures that will make your house not only cleaner, but a happier place to live.
-Wouldn’t it be worth the trouble to spend less days in a medicated state and more time breathing easy?
+While everyone is taking this time to get their spring cleaning done, it is also smart to take a few preventative measures that will make your house not only cleaner but a happier place to live.
+Wouldn’t it be worth the trouble to spend fewer days in a medicated state and more time breathing easy?